iamnotbobby/dig-tool/docs/SETTINGS.md

 ![Money Area Setup Example](/assets/docs/settings/set_money_area_example.png)

+**Color Tolerance (0-100)**
+Adjusts how lenient the money text detection is for different coloring.
+Lower the value if you want it to be more lenient.

 **Test Money OCR**
 Tests if money detection is working properly.
 Use after setting up money area to verify it works.
 Shows the detected money value or error message.